Abdurrahman-gurib/Backend-ASP-.NET-and-C-Training/README.md

 ## Contributing

-If you'd like to contribute to this repository, feel free to open an issue or submit a pull request.
+If you'd like to contribute to this repository, feel free to open an issue or submit a pull request or email me on noorgurib@gmail.com.

 ## License